 Playing it Safe should be the moto for living here in France.
 It’s very boring and really quite oppressive.
-You mustn’t dare to be different!!
-So follow the rules or else, yeh…
+You mustn’t dare to be different, so follow the rules or else.

 The Lyonnaise appear to fall into two categories of people; either dominant or weak.
-Speaking to other expats they confirm they suspicions of this and suggest that unless you’re one of these categories you do not fall into their ‘rules’ and will confuse them.
+Speaking to other immigrants they confirm the suspicions of this and suggest that unless you’re one of these categories you do not fall into their ‘rules’ and will confuse them.

 It is therefore of no surprise that their egos enter the room before they do and that no matter how right you are, you’ll always be wrong.

 I have given up arguing with the man from ‘La poste’ that my parcels are not wrapped correctly or Bouygues Telecom that really they should process my request to upgrade my phone plan on the day I requested it, rather than 20 days later.
 The conversation always goes ‘Well, let me tell you Mrs P how it works here’.
 It’s at this point I sigh and roll my eyes.